Venue List

 EH8 9LH

 300Come and graze in George Square!
-Food, drink, two fantastic venues and, of course, an upside-down purple cow.
-If you're looking for Udderbelly, the Wee Coo and a place to soak up the Fringe atmosphere, this is the place to be.19432
+Food, drink, four fantastic venues including, of course, an upside-down purple cow.
+If you're looking for moo-velous shows and a place to soak up the Fringe atmosphere, this is the place to be.34766

 Underbelly’s Circus Hub on the Meadows0131 510 0395Middle Meadow Walk